-Breakout Rooms - Instructors can now group and place students into breakout rooms for a given period of time.
-The insturctor can also monitor activity in the breakout rooms with a one-button click to join the audio of any breakout room (see video).
+Breakout Rooms - Instructors can now group students into breakout rooms for increased collaboration.
+Instructors can monitor activity in the breakout rooms set a time limit for collaboration (see video).

-Closed Captioning - BigBlueButton now supports live captioning during a session for students with hearing disabilities.
-After the session finishes, the live captions will appear as subtitles in the recordings (see video).
+Closed Captioning - BigBlueButton now enables a stenographer to provide live closed captions in multiple languages during a session.
+After the session finishes, the captions will appear as subtitles in the recording (see video).

 Released: May 15, 2016 (Installation Instructions)

 This release focused on increasing the interactivity between instructors and students.